What to Expect

 Next, pumping will begin.
 Our technicians will use a state-of-the-art vacuum truck to pump out waste from both sides of the tank.
 Removing all waste is the best way to prevent sludge build-up.
 This process can take up to an hour, depending on the distance from the tank to the truck and the topography between them.

-We strongly recommend adhering to the suggested maintenance timeline, as it is the most effective way to ensure your system operates properly.
+as it is the most effective way to ensure your system operates properly.

 Once the pumping service is complete, there is no need to add anything to the tank to “restart” or “recolonize” it.
 We do not recommend using additives in the tank, as the growth of bacteria will naturally resume with each toilet flush.